lucaslk10/ws-integrate-api/README.md

 NestJS - Great framework to abstract APIs construction.

 WebSocket - Creates an bidirectional communication.
-You connect only once and can transfer data how much times you want and fast :)
+You connect only once and can transfer data how much times you want and fast :) (I prefered use WebSocket and not Socket.io for WebSocket being a native library for WS Implementations, so it has performance gains)

 TypeScript - You guys can know what type of data any methods expects to receive/return.